Most Affordable Home Security Cameras

 Beyond Cameras…

 Wyze cams can help build simple multi-part security systems.
-For a one-time expense of $56 you can connect any Wyze camera to a full security system through the Wyze Sense Hub.
-Your camera will automatically record when an external sensor is triggered.
+The Wyze Sense Hub lets you connect any Wyze camera to a full security system — and when an external sensor is triggered, your camera automatically starts recording.

 Smart light bulbs can join your home security system too.
 You can set your lights to follow schedules, and also control them by voice.